Flamingo - 12th English N.C.E.R.T and CBSE Chapter 8 Going Places - A.R.Barton Glossary, Summary, Questions and Answers Summary, Glossary, Q...

 8. Why didn't Sophie want Jansie to know about her story with Danny?

-Ans - Sophie shared her imaginary secret of meeting Danny Casey only to her brother Geoff and she did not want that her classmate Jansie should know this secret because she believed that if Jansie had known the secret, she would have told everyone around her house, then her father would get very angry and murder her.
+Ans - Sophie shared her imaginary secret of meeting Danny Casey only to her brother Geoff and she did not want her classmate Jansie should know this secret because she believed that if Jansie had known the secret, she would have told everyone around her house, then her father would get very angry and murder her.

 9. Did Sophie really meet Casey?